Newly Hired Full-Time Employee Benefit Enrollment

 Employees Waiving Health Coverage must submit a waiver form and proof of other health insurance coverage to qualify for monthly cash in lieu payments.

 Flex Spending Accounts

 Flexible Spending Mandatory Statement.
 In order to participate in the Dependent Care Flexible Spending Account, you will need to complete and return the Mandatory Statement for Dependent Care form once per Plan Year.
-Reimbursement cannot take place from the account unless this form is on the file.
+Reimbursement cannot take place from the account unless this form is on file.
 Please download and complete the Mandatory Statement form and email documentation to email@example.com or fax to (616) 234-3907.
-Please include your employee name and ID number in the subject line or fax.
+Please include your name and employee ID number in the subject line or fax.